krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2016.09.08	- version 0.8.2 =
+* Fix			- Fixed PHP error in check_terms() function caused when using PHP 5.5 and older.

 = 2016.09.06	- version 0.8.1 =
 * Tweak			- Hide WooCommerce billing and shipping fields on loading of checkout page if PaysonCheckout is the selected payment method.